hwang2006/Generative-AI-with-LLMs/README.md

 # Generarive AI with LLMs Practices on a Supercomputer

 Generative AI with LLMs refers to the use of large language models like GPT-3 for generating human-like content, spanning text, images and even code.
 LLMs are trained on a vast amount of data and code, and usually carefully prompt-engineered or fine-tuned to suit specific downstream tasks such as Chatbots, Translation, Question Answering and Summarization.
 This repository is intended to share and promote best practices for Generative AI using LLMs on a supercomputer.
-The Lab exercises contents and python codes are originated from the 16-hour “Generative AI with LLMs” course offered by the DeepLearning.AI.
+The python codes in the Lab exercises are originated from the 16-hour [Generative AI with LLMs Online Course](https://www.coursera.org/learn/generative-ai-with-llms) offered by the DeepLearning.AI.

 **Contents**
 * [KISTI Neuron GPU Cluster](#kisti-neuron-gpu-cluster)